Angel2367716/TriviaGame/pseudocode.md

         iii)incorrect string✅
         vi)plus game dot incorrect✅
     e)create a way for unaswered questions
-        i)add a new property called unasnwered <!--place it on step 3-->
-        ii)go to timeUP function and add the unAnswered property <!--game.unanswered++-->
-        iii)on the reults function
+        i)add a new property called unasnwered <!--place it on step 3-->✅ ii)go to timeUP function and add the unAnswered property <!--game.unanswered++-->✅ iii)on the reults function
-            -subwrapper, append, h3, "unanswered:" , plus game dot unaswered, plus closing h3
+            -subwrapper, append, h3, "unanswered:" , plus game dot unaswered, plus closing h3✅
         <!--move to step12-->
 9)Work on click method ✅
     a)start with giving the e paramether for the click method function ✅